 Imagine dedicating 10 years of your life to creating one of the most iconic artworks of all time.
 Imagine living and sleeping in the same room you’re working in.
 500 years ago, a great Renaissance artist created the project that would define his career.
 Now, nearly 20,000 people see this glorious chapel every single day.
 This artist can be credited with the creation of several pieces of art, including the David and the Pietà.
 So, who is it?
 Who painted the Sistine Chapel?

+While the information in this post is free, we also sell tours at reasonable prices.
 Seeing the Sistine Chapel is an effort in itself.
 Seeing the Sistine Chapel without the crowds, then, may sound virtually impossible.
 We’re here to make the Sistine Chapel without the crowds possible.
 On our skip the line Vatican tours, we’re able to show you the wondrous Sistine Chapel and Vatican museums before the general public is allowed entry.
 And, on our newest Vatican Gold tour, step inside the chapel’s beauty just as the doors open–a full hour and half before the public is allowed inside.

 What is the Sistine Chapel?